sureshsgith/LightHouse-Chat-Application/README.md

 ## Conclusion

-The Lighthouse Chat Application leverages the power of AI and data retrieval to provide users with accurate and engaging information about lighthouses.
+The Lighthouse GenerativeAI Application leverages the power of AI and data retrieval to provide users with accurate and engaging information about lighthouses.
 It streamlines the process from user input to response, ensuring that users receive well-structured and informative answers to their questions.

 This workflow enables users to have an enjoyable and informative experience while learning about lighthouses through a simple chat interface.